doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 |anonymous users| 100 pulls per 6 hours per IP address.|
 |authenticated users| 200 pulls per 6 hour period.|
 |Users with a paid Docker subscription| 5000 pulls per day.|

-Its a problem because [devs adding services from helm/upstream are typically unaware of the imagePullSecret requirement](https://github.com/aws/containers-roadmap/issues/1584#issuecomment-994703046) or the need to use an alternative image registry.

-For Helm Charts, the params may not exposed from the chart.
-For charts where they *are* exposed, the registry and image pull secrets may be defined in many places.

-When the creds need to change and its urgent, restoring quickly and accurately will be proportional to the number of repos and values file defining them.

 We can use the handy [Check Docker Hub Limit ](https://gitlab.com/gitlab-de/unmaintained/check-docker-hub-limit/?_gl=1%2a11geejw%2a_ga%2aMTY2MTE5MTAxOC4xNjcxMzQ4ODM1%2a_ga_ENFH3X7M5Y%2aMTY4NDI0MTAwMi4zLjEuMTY4NDI0NTk5NC4wLjAuMA..) python script to check docker pulls remaining